ACON Trampoline vs. Springfree Trampoline | An Honest Comparison

 ACON

-• However, some major safety concerns persist, including the springs being inside the net on some models and static metal poles that can cause injuries to wayward jumpers.
+• Some major safety concerns persist, including the springs being inside the jumping area on some models and static metal poles that can cause injuries to wayward jumpers.

 Winner: Springfree.

-Why?
-Springfree Trampoline’s safety features, as independent tests show, are industry-leading and have proven to eliminate 90% of product-related injuries—the only trampoline to accomplish that feat.
-They are objectively the safest trampoline you can buy.
+Springfree Trampoline’s safety features have proven to eliminate 90% of product-related injuries—the only trampoline to accomplish that feat.

 1. Trampoline Quality/Warranty